 The multiculturalism theme involves a mixed methods study consisting of two interrelated sub-studies.

 In the first of these, we use survey data to investigate how older Russian-speaking migrants use digital technologies and services.
 We will utilise nationally representative CHARM (Care, Health and Ageing of Russian-speaking Minority in Finland) data collected at the University of Helsinki in 2019.

-In the second part, we will investigate the obstacles to digital health and welfare service use and possible solutions to support their use by young, working age and older people from migrant backgrounds.
-The data for the section implemented using qualitative methods will be collected through individual and group interviews and by observation.
-We will cooperate with the public sector and the digital service counselling, guidance and support services provided by organisations.
+In the second part, we will investigate obstacles to digital health and welfare service use, and possible solutions to support their use, experienced by working age and older people from migrant backgrounds.
+The data will be collected through individual qualitative interviews and by observation.
+We will cooperate with the public sector and the digital service training and support services provided by third sector organisations.